 Postscript A reader forwarded a Japanese public record document from 2008 regarding a Sha-Ken company labor union dispute with management over mandatory retirement policy.
 It’s a damning document.
 Company sales data from page 11 on clearly shows in ugly detail how management ruined the company business: focusing exclusively on milking customers with outrageously expensive font library rental royalties on proprietary hardware at the expense of everything else.

 Sha-Ken had the talent, technical expertise and opportunity to lead Japan into the DTP era with non-proprietary digital fonts and imagesetters.
-Instead of innovating, management clung to a do-nothing easy money strategy that destroyed the company.
-Meanwhile, the Japanese print industry moved on to better modern production infrastructure; a perfect example of Steve Jobs’s explanation.
+Instead of innovating, management clung to a do-nothing, easy money, monopolistic strategy that destroyed the company.
+Meanwhile, the Japanese print industry moved on to a modern print production infrastructure, a perfect example of Steve Jobs’s explanation.

 One last bit: the Sha-Ken KK company registration was updated in August 2019 and still lists digital font production and sales as a main company objective even though real estate holdings will fund most company operations.